CloudSlang/docs/cloudslang_dsl_reference.rst

     imports:
       ops: examples.hello_world

+Namespace values must conform to the rules described in `Namespace Names
-For more information about choosing a file's namespace, see the :ref:`CloudSlang Content Best Practices <cloudslang_content_best_practices>` section.
+<namespace_names>`__.
+For more information about choosing a file's namespace,
+see the :ref:`CloudSlang Content Best Practices <cloudslang_content_best_practices>` section.

 .. note::